michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

 touch NLog.config
 ```

-Keep in mind the L is capital :)
+PS: Keep in mind the L is capital :)

 NLog.config